chappzach24/NoteTaking/README.md

 # Note Taking

 ## Description
 The Note Taker application is a simple and intuitive tool for taking and managing notes.
-It provides a clean and user-friendly interface, allowing users to easily create, save, and edit their notes.
+It provides a clean and user-friendly interface, allowing users to easily create and save their notes.

 To view project [Note Taking](https://chappzach24.github.io/Weather-ServerSideAPI)